Waray-Waray gangs: Bloodiest years

 In December 2008, a Waray-Waray gang fought the police in a running gun battle in a subdivision in Parañaque that led to the deaths of 16 people.
-The police were tailing the criminals in a suburb when suddenly, the criminals started firing M16 rifles fitted with grenade launchers.
+The police were tailing the criminals in a suburb when suddenly, the criminals opened fire with M16 rifles fitted with grenade launchers.
 Ten gang members, a Special Action Force personnel, a barangay tanod, and two civilians including a 7-year-old girl, were killed.

-In 2008, two unidentified members of a Waray robbery gang were killed early morning in an encounter with policemen in Caloocan.
-The unit who fought the gang was composed of NCR-CIDG, ISAFP, and Caloocan police.
+In that same month, two unidentified members of a Waray robbery gang were killed early morning in an encounter with policemen in Caloocan.
+The unit who fought the gang was composed of the NCR-CIDG, ISAFP, and Caloocan police.
 Chief Senior Supt.
-Isagani Nerez believed that the group was also involved in the recent gunbattle in Parañaque, as well as an armored van robbery in the University of the Philippines.
+Isagani Nerez believed that the group was also involved in the recent gunbattle in Parañaque, as well as a robbery of an armored van in the University of the Philippines.
 In 2009, the Waray-Ozamiz Gang robbed a Malaysian national named William Yeo, who owned a moneychanger shop in Ermita, Manila.
 Three of them were later captured by the police, and among the weapons recovered were two undocumented .45 caliber pistols, a .9mm Intratec machine pistol, M-16 Baby Armalite, two 12-gauge shotguns, three fragmentation grenades, six rifle grenades and two M203 40 mm grenade launchers.

-In 2011, Parañaque witnessed another shootout in a middle-class subdivision where three members of a Waray-Waray robbery gang and a policeman were killed.
-In 2012, an American tourist, Robert Edward Armstrong, was murdered during a 7-Eleven robbery committed by a Waray-Waray gang.
-The American was killed as he tried to escape.
-The police retaliated by killing 3 Waray criminals in separate shootouts, and arresting 5 more, with alleged help from Federal Bureau of Investigation agents.
+2011 saw another shootout in a middle-class subdivision in Parañaque, where three members of a Waray-Waray robbery gang and a policeman were killed.
 In November 2012, two Waray-Waray gangsters were killed in a shootout with the PNP-CIDG in San Fernando, Pampanga.
 In 2013, two leaders of a Waray-Waray robbery group were captured by the NBI in the same city.
-They were responsible for a series of robberies of banks and moneychanger shops as well as murder.
+They were responsible for a series of murders and robberies of banks and moneychanger shops.
 Another leader, Noli del Monti from Samar, escaped.
-On the same year, three members of the Ozamiz-Waray-Waray group were killed during a shootout with law enforcement in a police checkpoint in Quezon City.
-Police said an intelligence report revealed that the three were planning to rob a pawnshop after a failed attempt to carry out an abduction.
+On the same year, three members of the Ozamiz-Waray-Waray group were killed during a shootout with law enforcement at a police checkpoint in Quezon City.
+The police received an intelligence report prior to the encounter, which stated that the three were planning to rob a pawnshop after a failed abduction attempt.